MP govt orders FIR against Guj-based firm over death of its 2 staffers while measuring manhole depth | Business

 - India

-The victims, Dipak Kumar Singh (28), an engineer hailing from Kushinagar in Uttar Pradesh, and his assistant Bharat Singh (22), of MP's Jhabua district, had got down into the manhole to measure its depth, police earlier said.
+When contacted, Gandhinagar police station in-charge Arun Sharma told PTI on Wednesday that they were investigating the matter and verifying the facts. ''After the process, the FIR will be registered," he said.

+He said Bharat Singh was about 17 years and six months old.

-The deceased were workers of the Gujarat-based Ankita Construction company, which had bagged a contract in 2018 from the Bhopal Municipal Corporation for laying a sewage line, an official said.
+Earlier, after the incident on Monday, police had said the deceased's age was around 22 years.
+The deceased were workers of the Gujarat-based Ankita Construction company, which had bagged a contract in 2018 from the Bhopal Municipal Corporation for laying a sewage line, an official said earlier.
+They had got down into the manhole here to measure its depth, he said.

+On Monday, some people saw a man lying unresponsive inside an open manhole here and alerted police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)